apache/tvm/nnvm/docs/overview.md

 In NNVM, we decided to change the design and support arbitrary type of operator attributes, without need to change the operator registry.
-This also echos the need of minimum interface so that the code can be easier to share accross multiple projects
+This also echos the need of minimum interface so that the code can be easier to share across multiple projects

 User can register new attribute, such as inplace property checking function as follows.
 ```c++